 Forming a Government?

-Some argue that if an MP other than Corbyn were to demonstrate that they have the most support from MPs, the Queen might still have discretion to refuse to appoint them unless they can show that they can form a government with a realistic prospect of running the country for a reasonable period of time.
+Some argue that if an MP (such as, say, Margaret Beckett) other than Corbyn were to demonstrate that they have the most support from MPs, the Queen might still have discretion to refuse to appoint her unless she can show that she can form a government with a realistic prospect of running the country for a reasonable period of time.
 This would be an application of what are known as the Lascelles principles.

 But applying the Lascelles principles would be mistaken, not least because it would mean the Queen playing an active role and exercising personal discretion in a highly contentious political situation.
 This is no longer appropriate since the Elizabethan Codicil.
 The Lascelles principles are out of date.

-The actual test is clear, simple and easily applied and it is whether there is someone clearly best placed to command the confidence of the Commons in place of the incumbent PM – and that is simply a question of numbers.
+The test suggested in this post is clear, simple and easily applied.
+It is whether there is someone clearly best placed to command the confidence of the Commons in place of the incumbent PM – and that is simply a question of numbers.

 If there is no duty to resign, what happens next?